-Tender, juicy, oven roasted turkey breast wrapped up in a crispy, crunchy, hazelnut crust.
+This tender, juicy, oven roasted turkey breast is wrapped up in a crispy, crunchy, hazelnut crust.
 With the essence of orange, sage, garlic, and parsley, it’s got all the flavors of a classic Thanksgiving turkey and stuffing, but it comes together in a fraction of the time.
 It’s boneless and skinless, and ideal for families that prefer white meat only.
 This Thanksgiving it’s time for something different!
-Read on for my tips and behind the scenes tricks, or scroll right to the recipe and start cooking.
 Happy Thanksgiving!

-As James and I settle into life here in the pacific northwest, the reality of hosting a huge family gathering for Thanksgiving gets smaller and smaller.
+As we settle into life here in the pacific northwest, the reality of hosting a huge family gathering for Thanksgiving is small.
 However, our desire to thoroughly enjoy that huge meal remains the same.
 Bring on the turkey and all the sides!

 Okay, maybe not all the sides.
 To be honest, it’s a lot of work for just two people and we get sick of all the leftovers before we eat them.
-Since it’s just the two of us this year, I’m making an effort to keep all the flavors of fall but reduce the amount of work I have to do in the kitchen.
-The most important part of that meal: the Thanksgiving turkey.
+Instead, I want to keep all the flavors of fall but reduce the amount of work I have to do in the kitchen starting with the Thanksgiving turkey.

 Boneless Skinless Turkey Breast

-Yes, I’m aware that buying boneless skinless turkey breast isn’t as easy as finding boneless skinless chicken breast.
-While it is possible, often the split turkey breast you find in the store is bone-in and still has the skin – weighing about 2 1/2 lbs.
+Often the split turkey breast you find in the store is bone-in with the skin.
 While it’s fairly easy to remove the bone and skin, it’s even easier if you ask your butcher to do it for you.
-The bone can be roasted separately to make broth, which can be turned into delicious gravy.
+The bone can be roasted separately then boiled to make a stock, which makes a delicious homemade gravy.

 The hazelnut crust is definitely what makes this oven roasted turkey breast recipe different than your average Thanksgiving turkey recipe.
 It’s a thick, crunchy, crust that is loaded with the flavors of hazelnut, garlic, sage, parsley, and orange.
-We use a traditional three step dredging process: flour, egg, crust.
+We use a traditional three step dredging process consisting of layers of flour, egg, then the herbed hazelnut crust.

 The crust is also the reason we start with a low oven temperature then increase it at the end.
 Hazelnuts themselves are tasty, but when they are roasted and crunchy they are amazing.
-The higher final cooking temp really brings out the flavor of the hazelnuts.
+The lower roasting temperature prevents them from burning while the higher final cooking temp really toasts the hazelnuts to bring out their maximum flavor.

 Hazelnut Crusted Oven Roasted Turkey Breast Recipe